Complete Guide

 A slight increase in core temperature — from stress, a meal, a blanket — triggers the same full cooling response your body uses for genuine overheating.

 Duration: typically 1–5 minutes.
 Your body did exactly what it was designed to do.
 It just received a faulty signal.
+Until the underlying hormonal driver is addressed, the cycle repeats.

 This is not mysterious.
 It is not psychosomatic.
 It is a measurable physiological event driven by a specific hormonal mechanism.